slerman12/Help-me/7-Ongoing.md

 “You fell back on policy in your decision to terminate me.”

-"You are the one on trial here, not me!"

 “Who is Sam?” the rest of the congress asks.

 “He’s a PhD flunkee,” the Alderman decides with another firmest resolve